yoshuawuyts/playground-http-speedrun/README.md

 - Found out that Argon2 stores the Salt in the hash itself, so there's only one value that needs to be stored.
 That's really nice tbh!
 - We should have a standard logger thing for info.
-Couldn't get the built-in warp logger to work, but didn't spend too uch time on this either haha.
+Couldn't get the built-in warp logger to work, but didn't spend too much time on this either haha.

 ## License
 [MIT](./LICENSE-MIT) OR [Apache-2.0](./LICENSE-APACHE)